streamr-dev/examples/Tutorials/mqtt/README.md

 $ LOG_LEVEL=trace DEBUG=Streamr* streamr-broker
 ```
 ## 2 - Create the Stream and update the stream access control.
-Load a separate Ethereum address (User wallet) with a small amount of MATIC.
-This is easiest on Metamask.
-I can send builders a bit of MATIC to get started - just ask and share your address.
 In this step the Broker node is given permission to publish data points to the stream.

 In order to create a stream you will need an Ethereum address with a small amount of MATIC to pay for gas during stream creation and permission assignation.

-In this step we will be using the javascript `streamr-client v>= 6.0.4`.
+We will be using the javascript `streamr-client v>= 6.0.4`.

 ### 2.1 StreamrClient creation
 First, we create a `StreamrClient` instance with our funded private key: